ashiq24/BEENE/README.md

 ### Additonal Requirements
 R >= 4.1.0

-rpy2 >= 3.4.0 (For seamless working this package Linax system is recommended)
+rpy2 >= 3.4.0 (For seamless working this package Linux system is recommended)

 The [kBET](https://github.com/theislab/kBET/) does not have any python implementation available and available only in R. For calculate kBET using non-linear embedding, the learned embedding must be transferred to R enviroment for calculation.